Destinations » Asia » Southeast Asia »

 Later, the Siamese took control of Angkor and much of the Khmer Empire, arguably

-In more recent history the Khmer people have become more and more confused on who they are and in what direction they should go.
+In more recent history the Khmer people have become more and more confused regarding

+who they are and in what direction they should go.
 The Khmer Rouge of the 1970s

-killed much of the population and the people are now balancing between being proud of being
+killed much of the population and the people are now balancing between pride in

-Khmer, while trying to escape their past and redefine what it means to be
+being Khmer while trying to escape their past and redefining what it means to be

-Khmer, a movement shifting away from political parties and towards the culture, lifestyle,
+Khmer, a movement shifting away from political parties and towards the culture and

 Learn More About Cambodia: